fabiojdsoliveira/ESP32-S3-WROOM-2_Internal_Flash_MP3_Player/README.md

 - MAX98357A I²S amplifier
 - 3W speaker (the amplifier limits to 3W)
 - A lot of jumper wires :)
+- See the code for more information about the connections

 ![Hardware photo](images/hardware.jpg)